 With wide generous fairways, the Heritage is a course that tempts you to reach for the driver on many tees, but the key to good scoring is in your approach play.
 The huge USGA greens are well protected by enormous irregularly shaped bunkers which wait to catch the wayward shot.
 Naturally, Nicklaus has used water as a feature on a number of holes and perhaps one of the best examples of a water hazard is on the par five 5th where a lake edged in stonework guards the green.
 There are two drop zones on the excellent par three 7th indicating that the lake is a serious problem and the custodian of hundreds of golf balls.
-But perhaps the best water hole of all comes at the short par four 13th which requires an iron off the tee and then a short iron approach across the lake to a narrow green which slopes away from you.
+But perhaps the best water hole of all comes at the short par four 13th which requires an iron off the tee and then a short iron approach across the lake to a narrow green that slopes away from you.
 It’s a cracker.

-The Heritage course was the venue for the 2008 European Open, which saw England's Ross Fisher cruise to a stunning seven shot victory.
-Frenchman and world number 449 Christian Cevaer was a shock one shot winner of the 2009 European Open, which was again staged on the Heritage course.
+The Heritage course was the venue for the 2008 European Open, which saw England's Ross Fisher cruise to a stunning seven-shot victory.
+Frenchman and world number 449 Christian Cevaer was a shock one-shot winner of the 2009 European Open, which was again staged on the Heritage course.
 Tornament golf returns to the London Golf Club in 2014 in the shape of the World Matchplay Championship, but this flagship event is being played on the International course rather than the Heritage, with Mikko Ilonen beating Henrik Stenson 3&1 to claim the title.

 If the above course review article is not accurate, let us know by